tsaekao/npm-demo/API.md

 Expected qualifier: The value _should_ be of the expected type.
 Depending on the type, additional requirements may be enforced.

-Unless otherwise stated in type-specific rules, this qualifier does _not_ allow the value to be `undefined`, but does _allow_ it to be `null`.
+Unless otherwise stated in type-specific rules, this qualifier does _not_ permit the value to be `undefined`, but does _permit_ it to be `null`.

 Note the fact the value cannot be `undefined` implicitly requires a [shape](#rtvref.types.shape_descriptor)'s property to be defined _somewhere_ its prototype chain (if it weren't, then its value would be `undefined`, violating the requirements).
-For example, the shape `{name: [EXPECTED, STRING]}` would require the `name` property to exist and not be `undefined`, but would allow it to be `null` or even an empty string.
+For example, the shape `{name: [EXPECTED, STRING]}` would require the `name` property to exist and not be `undefined`, but would permit it to be `null` or even an empty string.

 See specific type for additional rules.